If you’re a fan of apple cider, you’re going to love this coffee cake!

 Storage Instructions

-Leftover coffee cake can be stored in an airtight container at room temperature for 1 to 2 days or up to 5 days in the fridge.
+Leftover coffee cake can be stored in an airtight container at room temperature for 1 - 2 days or up to 5 days in the fridge.

 If you’re making the coffee cake ahead of time, I recommend drizzling the apple cider glaze right before serving to prevent it from getting soggy.